scottatron/scottatron.com/content/_index.md

 ## Experience

+### 2022-Present — LimePoint — Senior Software Engineer

+In early 2022, I started a new role as a sofware engineer at LimePoint, working on the [OpsChain](https://opschain.io) product.

+This work involves working with Ruby on Rails, as well a heavy use of Linux containers and Kubernetes.

 ### 2018-2021 — IOOF — Platform Infrastructure Team Lead

 In 2018 I was given the opportunity to take over the leadership role for my team at IOOF.

 During this time, I have continued to be involved in hands-on technical leadership within the team, while also developing my skills in team management, team roadmap planning, stakeholder communication, and vendor management.